 The only problem?
 N26 is only suitable for small amounts and little online purchases.
-And, it’s plagued with freezes, compliance issues, and it’s a horrible choice for large transactions.
-In fact, you should not keep a lot of money in your account… just in case.
+And, it’s plagued with freezes, banking compliance issues, and it’s a horrible choice for large transactions.
+In fact, you should not keep a lot of money in your bank account… just in case.

 So, what do most foreigners in Germany do?

-But, that’s not going to cut it when living in Germany…
+But, that’s not going to cut it when living in Germany.

 If you’re living and working here, you NEED a German bank account to survive.
 Without one, you won’t get very far.

-German banking is frustrating for English speakers.
+Banking in Germany is frustrating for English speakers.

-With little to no English support, it’s impossible to get help when you need it most when there’s a serious problem with your account, the bank makes a mistake, overcharges you for something, or a time-sensitive issue arises.
+With little to no English support, it’s impossible to get help when you need it most when there’s a serious problem with your bank account, the bank makes a mistake, overcharges you for something, or a time-sensitive issue arises.

 It’s time-consuming, inefficient, and annoying…